TommyS725/IERG4210_VITE/admin/README.md

 ### Features

-This admin panel provide create/update/delete operation to call the management API.
+This admin panel provide create/update/delete operation to call the management API, a table for viewing users' orders is also avaiable.
 Th server should be first running, and then login at frontend client to gain credidential.

 ### Possible Issues
-Since the category list automatically populate from DB,
+Since the category list and user orders automatically populate from DB,
 please check the server connection when encountering error from loading or any other requests.

 ### Dependences